NethServer/docs/developer-manual/en/ftp.rst

 System users
 ============

-.. warning:: This configuration is highly discouraged, because user password is transmitted in CLEAR TEXT
+.. warning:: This configuration is highly discouraged, because user's password is transmitted in *clear text*

 After enabling system users, all virtual users will be disabled.
-In this mode, custom chroot directory is *not* supported.

 Enable system users: ::